03 Aug Solarity uses intermodal transportation for a greener tomorrow

 How much CO2 did we save?

-Combined transportation is slower and might be more expensive than road transport by shorter roads, but the priorities and values of our company become much clearer, especially when it comes to reducing our environmental impact.
+Not only have saved CO2 emissions by launching our One tree planted per order project, we are saving some more with combined transportation.
+Even if it is slower and might be more expensive than road transport by shorter roads, the priorities and values of our company are clear, especially when it comes to reducing our environmental impact.
 The pilot project consisted of 10 shipments in which we saved 3440 kg of CO2.
-This year we plan all our imports of modules from the warehouses in Rotterdam using combined transport and the estimated CO2 reduction is between 65 and 70 tons!
+This year we plan most of our modules imports from the warehouses in Rotterdam using combined transport and the estimated CO2 reduction is between 65 and 70 tons!

 Our colleague Tomas responsible for the project and the CO2 reduction certificate.